zamazan4ik/awesome-pgo/article/article.md

 ## Why am I writing this?

+TODO: finish

 * I like performant applications
 There are multiple reasons for that:
 * For me, it would be easier to work in the IT industry, where we have "PGO by default" mindset.
 Because with faster software it's easier to achieve the required NFR (Non-Functional Requirements) before the horizontal scaling questions.
 * Because I can
 * Just for lulz

+* [Awesome PGO](https://github.com/zamazan4ik/awesome-pgo).
+It's my repository, where I collect **everything** about PGO: benchmarks for different software, bugs in compilers, tracking PGO issues in multiple projects, etc. If anyone asks you something like "Hi ${PERSON_NAME}!
+Could you please send me a link to dive into PGO?" - it should the first link appeared in your mind to share!
+From my side, I will try to maintain it on the corresponding quality level (at least for some time).

 ## Test environment